 If the Court finds by clear and convincing evidence that an individual falls within the scope of one of the four criteria, the Court will issue a Court Order for Treatment (COT).
 The length and terms of the treatment order can vary and are primarily dependent on the circumstances of each individual case.
 If upon release from the treatment facility, an individual requires further treatment, he or she can then be re-petitioned and be subjected to in-patient treatment with additional court proceedings.

-Contact a Mesa criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.Criminal Cases and Mental Health Cases in Phoenix, Scottsdale, Tempe & the Entire East Valley.
-II.
-Criminal Court Proceedings
+Contact a Tempe criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.Criminal Cases and Mental Health Cases in Phoenix, Scottsdale, Tempe & the Entire Valley.

 Mr. Buckallew is uniquely experienced in representing individuals who are faced with mental health issues in both civil and criminal court proceedings.
-With over a decade of experience defending clients who suffer from mental illness against both criminal allegations and against civil commitment proceedings, Attorney Buckallew understands the importance of assessing the mental state of his clients during both the time of the alleged offense and during the court proceedings themselves.
-While at the Maricopa County Public Defenders Office, Mr. Buckallew practiced as a Senior Attorney for three years representing individuals in Civil Commitment hearings and has a proven track record of achieving favorable results in both civil and criminal proceedings.
+With nearly two decades of experience defending clients who suffer from mental illness against both criminal allegations and against civil commitment proceedings, Attorney Trent Buckallew understands the importance of assessing the mental state of his clients during both the time of the alleged offense and during the court proceedings themselves.
+While at the Maricopa County Public Defenders Office, Mr. Buckallew practiced as a Senior Attorney for three years representing individuals in Civil Commitment hearings and has handled countless mental health related cases in private practice and has a proven track record of achieving favorable results in both civil and criminal proceedings.
 Additionally, Mr. Buckallew is a member of the legal division of the American Psychological Association.

-Contact a Mesa criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.
-Free initial case evaluation available.
+Contact a Tempe criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.